Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |2014 Summary: With free agency in his sights, Adam LaRoche bounced back from a miserable 2013 in which he played through nagging injuries, including bone chips in his elbow, to place seventh in the NL in home runs and tie for fifth in RBI.
 It was an uneven performance -- he hit .307 over his first 65 games and only .218 in his final 75 -- but he maintained a career-high walk rate throughout.
 His .362 on-base percentage contributed to him having the ninth-most Head-to-Head points per game at a deep position.|

-Playing time status: After the year he just had, LaRoche is sure to find regular work to begin 2015.
+Playing time status: In the market for a first baseman who could allow rising star Jose Abreu to spend some time at DH, the White Sox pounced on LaRoche early in the offseason, bringing him to a park that should help maximize his power.
 He's been a consistent source of 25-plus homers over the years, which counts for more in today's game than it did at the start of his career.
-But he is 35, giving his new team justification to platoon him if he gets off to a slow start.
+But he is 35, giving the White Sox justification to platoon him if he gets off to a slow start.
 He hit only .204 against left-handers last year.

 2015 Outlook: There's the rub on LaRoche.
 He's old, and his production has come and gone over the last few years.
 His performance in the second half last year showed how quickly things can change for him.
 He's all downside from here, so even though he's been a top-10 performer in both Head-to-Head and Rotisserie two of the last three years, he's better left for the late rounds in mixed leagues.

 |5/7/15||DET||2:10 pm||Kyle Lobstein|

 |5/11/15||@ MIL||7:20 pm||Wily Peralta|

 |5/12/15||@ MIL||8:10 pm||Mike Fiers|